-Subject Catalog Nbr Course Title Allow Mult Enroll Component Primary Crse Repeatable Grading Basis General Studies Units Course Descrip otion College Department Requirements NEM 585 Portfolio Υ SEM Y OPT - 1 · · Herberger Institute for Design and the Arts The Sidney Poitier New American Film School Prerequisite(s): Narrative and Emerging Media MA student NEM 630 Emerging Media for Clients N STO N Z1 - 3 Gives students a unique opportunity to work with a leading emerging media industry client to gain invaluable experience developing and producing an emerging media project.
+Subject Catalog Nbr Course Title Allow Mult Enroll Component Primary Crse Repeatable Grading Basis General Studies Units Course Descrip Course Description College Department Requirements NEM 585 Portfolio Y SEM Y OPT - 1 Centers the relationship of artists and journalists to their own work by documenting process and progress through professional asset development and display.
+Students learn how to craft portfolios representing conceptual and developmental processes, critical thinking, creative ideation and evaluation with strong technical, production and communication skills.
+During this course, students have access to visiting professionals, specialized professional development opportunities and industry networking, and they build material for both assessment and evaluation of their progress as well as culminating materials for immediate transfer into professional portfolio platforms.
+Herberger Institu and the Arts Prerequisite(s): Emerging Media NEM 630 Emerging Media for Clients Ν STO N Z1 - 3 Gives students a unique opportunity to work with a leading emerging media industry client to gain invaluable experience developing and producing an emerging media project.
 Students work to a real-world brief set out by the emerging media company for a live project.
 The briefs varies according to the needs/project of the emerging media company, but could include projects such as background research, market insight and user testing, writing pitches and R&D experimental work.
 By the end of the course, students have developed a professional-level understanding of how creative productions are conceived, produced and delivered within emerging media industries.
-Herberger Institute for Design and the Arts The Sidney Poit American Film S Prerequisite(s): Emerging Media TGM 598 Special Topics Υ LEC Υ OPT - 1-4 Topical courses not offered in regular course rotation (e.g., new courses not in the catalog, courses by visiting faculty, courses on timely topics, highly specialized courses responding to unique student demand).
-Thunderbird Scl Management hool of Global Thunderbird Sci Management hool of Global
+Herberger Institi and the Arts ute for Design The Sidney Poit American Film \$ Prerequisite(s): Emerging Media TGM 598 Special Topics Y LEC Y OPT - 1-4 courses not in th ne catalog, cours highly specializ egular course rotation (e.g., new ses by visiting faculty, courses ed courses responding to Thunderbird Scl Management nool of Global Thunderbird Scl Management hool of Global